bbrandt/OData-docs/Odata-docs/webapi/first-odata-api.md

 ## Register OData

-Add the [Microsoft.AspNetCore.OData](https://www.nuget.org/packages/Microsoft.AspNetCore.OData) NuGet package to the project.
+Add the [Microsoft.AspNetCore.OData](https://www.nuget.org/packages/Microsoft.AspNetCore.OData), v8 or higher, NuGet package to the project.

 Update the `ConfigureServices` method in *Startup.cs* with the following highlighted code: